ORelio/Sound-Manager/UserManual/Readme-En.txt

  - 3.0   : C# rewrite, open sourcing, English translation, add support for Windows 8 and 10
  - 3.0.1 : Reduce startup sound delay on Windows 8+, Fix some sounds not playing on Windows 10
  - 3.0.2 : Remove startup sound delay on Windows 8+, Add support for Windows 11
+ - 3.1.0 : Add more sounds, fix handling of readonly files, add categories on download utility

 =====
  FAQ